 - Training and experience acquired, and how they complement the student’s education

 You are not supposed to reveal proprietary information.
-Some internship sponsors require that your report to go through an internal review and approval process to make sure you do not reveal such information.
+Some internship sponsors require that your report goes through an internal review and approval process to make sure you do not reveal such information.

 No. Fieldwork course CPT cannot be a standalone course in the final term.